-Step three: Submerge the cloth into the dye, working under the surface squeeze the fabric so that the dye can penetrate.
+Step three: Submerge the cloth into the dye.
+Working under the surface, squeeze the fabric so that the dye can penetrate.
 Do this for a few minutes.
 Then remove the cloth from the dye and place on the drying container.
 Let the cloth oxidize for 20 minutes.
-The color of the will be a blue-green at first but it will change as it sits in the air.
+The color will be a blue-green hue at first, but it will change as it sits in the air.

 Step four: Repeat dying process.
 The more you times you dye the fabric the darker hue you will get.

 Step five: Once you have dyed your cloth to your desired hue, let it sit wrapped in the air for a few hours.

 Step six: Now that your cloth is cured, put on gloves and rinse it in clean water then unwrap.
 Toss it in the washing machine without soap and wash with cold water.